HolySheet/HolySheet/README.md

 ## GUI Demo

 The following is a video of the Installation and usage of SheetyGUI.
+For just a usage demo, skip to [2:06](https://youtu.be/W3wyBj26rsg?t=126)

 [![HolySheet Installation/Demo](screenshots/Thumbnail.png)](https://youtu.be/W3wyBj26rsg)